Ellhassan213/CastingAgency/README.md

 #### Virtual Environment

-We recommend working within a virtual environment whenever using Python for projects.
+I recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organized.
 Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies